bellabaohaha/CITS5206-Gp2/Deliverables/Preliminary STRIDE analysis.md

 | **Elevation of Privilege** | An attacker could exploit a vulnerability in the John Deere Platform to gain unauthorized administrative privileges.                                   | Disruption of operations or access to sensitive data.                                                                      | Low            | **Mitigate** - Apply strict access control, regularly patch vulnerabilities, and enforce the principle of least privilege.                                                     | **Current Phase**         |

 ### Conclusion
+We will review the diagram again at a later stage in the project for our individual assessment.
+Reviewing our preliminary STRIDE analysis will be helpful as our System Components may change.

-Ultimately, as IoT devices are resource constrained, security implmentation in our design is limited.
-We also have to consider things out of our control such as $0 budget that limits our ability to solve certain issues using the most effective methods such a third party Denial of Service Protection or Physical Security Housing for devices to ensure IoT devices are secure.
+Ultimately, as IoT devices are resource constrained, implementation of robust information security techniques listed in [OWASP](https://owasp.org/www-community/Threat_Modeling_Process) in our design is limited.
+We also considered other constraints out of our control such as $0 budget that limits our ability to solve certain issues using the most effective methods such a third party Denial of Service Protection or Physical Security Housing for devices to ensure IoT devices are secure.